 The novel exhibits enormous restraint, serving as a metaphor for female repression while leaving much open to interpretation.
 There’s only one scene in the book where two characters verifiably experience the same phenomena; all other supernatural encounters are from Eleanor’s perspective and offer no definitive take on whether the incidents were real or the product of her mind.
 Many times, we’re led to believe that Eleanor may be having a breakdown due to her inability to function under the prospect of her own freedom, as evidenced by the book’s horrific ending.While Green attributes the show's problems to its deviations from the novel, I think the series' flaws can be mainly attributed to one root cause: Netflix bloat.
 Mind you, I am extremely open to slow-paced shows and films -- hell, I am an Andrei Tarkovsky fan!
 However, this show suffers from being too dragged-out and slow-paced.
 There just isn't enough meat on its bones.
 I was bored during long stretches of most of the episodes.
 I think this show would have been much stronger if it had been condensed to six or seven episodes rather than ten.

-Victoria Pedretti as Nell in the final moments of "The Bent-Neck Lady," one of the best episodes of The Haunting of Hill House.
+Victoria Pedretti as Nell in the final moments of "The Bent-Neck Lady," one of the better episodes of The Haunting of Hill House.

 Specifically, the high points of The Haunting of Hill House include: